bergerkyle/pokemon-mythic/README.md

 	end
 ```

-This makes it so that you can focus on implementing the encounters with minimal setup in making more scripts.
-(You still have to define the objects as wild encounters though in poryscript).
+This PR make it easier to focus on implementing the encounters with minimal setup or making more scripts, though the objects still have to be defined as wild encounters though in poryscript.

 ## Further Work
 My own implementation of dedicated overworld encounters feature is still a giant WIP, but if I make any updates on these tools or develop any others I will update this page.
 If you find any bugs, or even have any fixes, please feel free to submit a PR or ping me (HashtagMarky) a message on the TAH Discord.